ietf-wg-acme/acme/draft-ietf-acme-acme.md

 registration in order to recover from a key compromise or proactively mitigate the impact of an unnoticed key compromise.

-To change the key associate with an account, the client POSTs a key-change object with a "key" field containing a JWK representation of the new public key.
+To change the key associate with an account, the client sends a POST request containing a key-change object with a "key" field containing a JWK representation of the new public key.

+oldKey (required, JWS):
+: The JWS representation of the original key (i.e., the client's current account key)

+newKey (requrired, JWS):
+: The JWS representation of the new key

 The JWS of this POST must have two signatures: one signature from the existing key on the account, and one signature from the new key that the client proposes to use.
 This demonstrates that the client actually has control of the